microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 //
 // The function signature looks like this <output args(input args)>.
 Because C++ does not have native
 // support for multiple return values (like Python), we need to wrap the multiple return values into
-// a std::tuple, and we went ahead and aliased it into GSegmentationAndClasses to be more readable.
+// a std::tuple if you have multiple outputs.
+Right now, we only have one output.
+//
 // A note about the types: in order to insert an op into a G-API graph, you need to make sure the types
 // are mapped from what you actually want into the G-API type system.
 // G-API types are simple: they have support for primatives, for cv::Mat objects as GMat objects,